-All of the Members - except Guido Ghisolfi and Eugenio Pavarani, as specified below - were elected, for the years 2010, 2011 and 2012, through list voting, by the Bank's Ordinary Shareholders' Meeting held on 30 April 2010, upon determination of their number, pursuant to Article 23 of the Articles of Association and the related regulatory provisions.
+All of the Members - except Guido Ghisolfi, Eugenio Pavarani and Gianfranco Carbonato, as specified below - were elected, for the years 2010, 2011 and 2012, through list voting, by the Bank's Ordinary Shareholders' Meeting held on 30 April 2010, upon determination of their number, pursuant to Article 23 of the Articles of Association and the related regulatory provisions.

-With reference to the appointment of Supervisory Board Members, the current Articles of Association provides that candidates may be nominated in lists by a number of shareholders representing at least 0.5% of the ordinary share capital, unless otherwise required by laws in force.
-In determining the minimum percentage of share capital required for the nomination of candidate lists for election to management and control bodies, Consob, in its resolution 18083 dated 25 January 2012, set the minimum for Intesa Sanpaolo at 0.5%, which coincides with the provisions of the Articles of Association.
+Art.
+123-bis (1), (I) CLF With reference to the appointment of Supervisory Board Members, the current Articles of Association provides that candidates may be nominated in lists by a number of shareholders representing at least 0.5% of the ordinary share capital, unless otherwise required by laws in force.
+The above percentage corresponds to that established by the Issuers Regulation (art.
+144-quater) as amended by Consob Resolution 18214 of 9 May 2012.